This page - our purines list - was last reviewed or updated on 5 December 2015.

 soybeans (soyabeans), peas ));

-- other meats such as beef, lamb, pork,
+- other meats such as beef, (including corned beef if it has been made 100% from brisket), lamb, pork,

 bacon, sausages, venison (aka deer meat) , chicken, veal and turkey; horse meat; beef tongue, pork tongue, ox tongue;